| |

 GSUSA's Highest Award

-Unlike the well-known BSA Eagle Scout award (started in 1911), GSUSA's highest award is little known outside of GSUSA.
+Unlike the well-known BSA Eagle Scout award (started in 1911), GSUSA's highest award is little known outside of Girl Scouting.
 Knowledge of the award by the general public has not been helped by repeated name changes since the first award was started in 1916.
-And many local Girl Scout Council websites seem uncertain about exact names and dates of the early awards.

 Golden Eagle of Merit